bmaltais/kohya_ss/README.md

 - Add support for custom LyCORIS toml config files.
 Simply type the path to the config file in the LyCORIS preset dropdown.
 - Improve files and folders validation
 - Added a new setup-3.10.bat file to set the venv to specifically use python 3.10.x instead of the default python the system might use.
+- Relocate toml training config file to same folder as the model output directory.